Aleph-Alpha/pharia-engine/doc/src/operating-kernel.md

 # Operating Pharia Kernel

-Pharia Kernel allows you to execute Cognitive Business Units called skills.
-These Skill can be written in a number of languages, including Python.
-The kernel handles the interaction between these skills and drivers for functionality like inference and retrival via the cognitive system interface.
-This enables to deploy RAG usecases serverless.
+Pharia Kernel allows you to execute Cognitive Business Units called Skills.
+These Skills can be written in a number of languages, including Python.
+The kernel handles the interaction between these skills and drivers for functionality like inference and retrieval via the Cognitive System Interface.
+This enables to deploy RAG use cases serverless.

 ## How to get it

-We deploy Pharia Kernel as a Container image to JFrog.
+We deploy Pharia Kernel as a container image to JFrog.
 You can fetch them like this:

 ```shell
 podman login alephalpha.jfrog.io/pharia-kernel-images